Brian Cantor

-Brian Cantor (born 11 January 1948) has been a long-serving university leader, is a visiting professor in the Department of Materials at the University of Oxford, and a consultant at the Brunel Centre for Advanced Solidification Technology (BCAST) at Brunel University.
+Brian Cantor (born 11 January 1948) is a British materials researcher.
+He has been a long-serving university leader, is a visiting professor in the Department of Materials at the University of Oxford, and a consultant at the Brunel Centre for Advanced Solidification Technology (BCAST) at Brunel University.
 He was the vice-chancellor of the University of Bradford from 2013 to 2019.
 Prior to this appointment he was the vice-chancellor at the University of York from 2002 to 2013, and previously he was the head of the Mathematical and Physical Sciences Division at the University of Oxford.

 Cantor is acknowledged as a world authority on materials manufacturing and is a former vice-president of the Royal Academy of Engineering.
-He has published over 300 books and papers, with over 16,000 citations and a Google h-index of over 50, and is on the ISI List of Most Cited Researchers.
+He has published over 300 books and papers, with almost 25,000 citations and a Google h-index of 60, and is on the ISI List of Most Cited Researchers.
 He invented the field of high-entropy alloys and discovered the so-called “Cantor alloys”.
 He founded the Begbroke Science Park at Oxford, and the Heslington East Campus at York.
 He has chaired and been on the board of many organisations, including the National Science Learning Centre, the Science Museums Group, the Marshall Aid Commission, the UK Universities Pensions Forum, the Worldwide Universities Network, and the World Technology Universities Congress.
 He has received academic prizes, honorary professorships and fellowships in the UK, US, China and India.